 Scholarship and Financial Aid

-This page lists scholarship opportunities available to current Chapel Haven families, as well as grant and scholarship opportunities nationwide that may be worth exploring for you and your family.
+This page lists scholarship opportunities available to current and prospective Chapel Haven Schleifer Center (CHSC) families, as well as grant and scholarship opportunities nationwide that may be worth exploring for you and your family.

-Chapel Haven’s Scholarship Committee, a subcommittee of our Board of Directors, is pleased to announce the following two scholarship opportunities earmarked to help current Chapel Haven families.
-We are indebted to the generosity of current families, who make these two funds available.
+CHSC’s Scholarship Committee, a subcommittee of our Board of Directors, is pleased to announce scholarship opportunities earmarked to help current and prospective CHSC families.
+We are indebted to the generosity of our families, who have chosen over the years to make these funds available.

-Chapel Haven’s Scholarship Policy flows from its mission statement: “Chapel Haven provides lifelong individualized services for people with developmental and social disabilities, empowering them to live independent and self-determined lives.”
-Chapel Haven is delighted to offer financial assistance to adults enrolled in our programs who have demonstrated financial need.
-Our scholarship policy is an effort both to attract new students and to enable them to thrive in our greater community after completion of our residential programs.
+CHSC’s Scholarship Policy flows from its mission statement: “Chapel Haven Schleifer Center provides lifelong individualized services for people with developmental and social disabilities, empowering them to live independent and self-determined lives.”
+Our scholarship policy is an effort both to attract new students and to enable current members of CHSC to thrive in our greater community after completion of our residential programs.

 Additional financial aid resources may sometimes be available as a result of funding from other sources.